MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### Running Vespucci on "old and small" devices

-Modern (0.8 and up) Vespucci versions have been tested and found to work on Android 2.2 and later, however older devices tend to have very limited memory and correspondingly the apps are allocated very small amounts of heap (this can be as low as 16MB).
+Modern (0.8 and up) Vespucci versions have been tested and found to work on Android 2.3 (2.2 was last supported in version 0.9.8) and later, however older devices tend to have very limited memory and correspondingly the apps are allocated very small amounts of heap (this can be as low as 16MB).
 If you are trying to run Vespucci on such a device, particularly with 0.9.4 and later, the following hints should be helpful (ordered in decreasing order of importance):

   * turn off any map overlay